mitre/heimdall2/README.md

      yarn install
      ```

-5. Edit your .env file and create the database:
+5. Edit your .env file and create the database.
+For more info on configuration values see [Enviroment Variables Configuration](https://github.com/mitre/heimdall2/wiki/Environment-Variables-Configuration):

    - ```bash
      nano apps/backend/.env-example